Beautiful Herbs: A Shutterstock Licensed Photo

 By Paul Wagner

 Preparing our lives for potential emergencies does not have to be stressful, based on fear, or a full-time job.
-Whether it’s a virus or another type of threat, there are many things we can do to improve our chances of remaining prepared, healthy, fed, safe, and peaceful.
+Whether it’s a virus or another type of threat, there are remedies and many things we can do to improve our chances of remaining prepared, healthy, fed, safe, and peaceful.
 While we might not have the ability to eradicate every virus or challenge that comes our way, we can certainly bolster our immune systems, disinfect our homes, and prepare our bodies for potential infections and other types of quandaries.

 Vaccines might take time to develop and distribute, or they might never materialize.
 For this article, we’ll focus on viruses, but much of this information can be helpful in a variety of scenarios.